 Lately I’ve been experimenting with playing an ageing woman, and voice-wise have found myself lapsing into Catherine Tate’s Nan – how does that happen?!
-I do hope to become an ageing woman one day (!) but in the meantime how do I achieve the breathiness, roughness and tremor characteristic of elderly voices?
+I do hope to become an ageing woman one day (!) but in the meantime how do I achieve the breathiness, roughness and tremor characteristic of an elderly voice?

 And how do you ensure these voices, which are unclear by their nature, can still be understood and believable on screen and especially stage, especially if – in addition – the role demands emotion or access to something more primal?